EDUCATIONAL RESOURCES FOR DIRECTORS AND MANAGEMENT

 THE SEIFRIED & BREW COMMUNITY BANKER'S COLLECTION

 Each of our books details the many issues faced by community bankers and directors.
 From managing risk to capital planning to strategic planning, this collection of books will serve as a tool to educate and facilitate management and board members alike.
-If you purchase the collection, you will receive each of our six books for $600, a 33% discount from our standard pricing.
+If you purchase the collection, you will receive all of our six books for $200, a 33% discount from our standard pricing.

 THE ART OF ENTERPRISE RISK MANAGEMENT FOR COMMUNITY BANKS